warriorstar-orion/Paradise/COOKING_REWORK_TODO.md

 Ensure that deep frying ice continues to work
 Spilling food on self
 Wiki generation
-Candy machine, mixing bowl, new sprites
+Candy machine, mixing bowl, new sprites?
 Autochef: determine if a cooking container/machine is already being used
 Autochef: queue up in-progress recipes for in-use containers/machines Figure out how to integrate expert chef knowledge